Cell Tower Coverage Demo

 Although your own business may not involve operating a telecommunications network, the same basic techniques used in this example can be used for many other applications.

 In this example, a telecom company needs to build a set of cell towers to provide signal for inhabitants on Cape Cod.
-A typical cell phone tower.

 The number of potential locations for building the towers have been determined.
 The choice of these locations is based on several factors, including how well the tower blends into the surrounding environment and the height of the terrain.